Jump-diffusion models of parametric volume-price distributions: Data and methods

-\textbf{Infinitesimal moments via regression and corrections:} Infinitesimal conditional moments $M^{(n)}(x)$ are extracted by regressing normalized raw moments against time lag.
+\textbf{Infinitesimal moments via regression and corrections:} The raw infinitesimal moments $M^{(n)}(x)$ obtained from the linear regression are mixed moments: each $M^{(n)}$ contains contributions from all lower orders.
+For example, $M^{(2)}$ includes both the true diffusion term and a spurious contribution from the squared drift $(M^{(1)})^2$.
+Similarly, $M^{(4)}$ mixes the true fourth-order jump signature with products of lower-order moments.
+The correction formulas remove these cross-contaminations by applying classical cumulant-to-moment relations expressed via Bell polynomials.
+Infinitesimal conditional moments $M^{(n)}(x)$ are extracted by regressing normalized raw moments against time lag.
 For each bin and order $n$, we perform ordinary least squares regression:

 where $\Delta t$ is the sampling interval, the intercept $M^{(n)}(x)$ represents the infinitesimal moment in the limit $\tau \to 0$, and the slope $\beta$ captures systematic finite-$\tau$ effects~\cite{tabar2019analysis}.
 To correct for finite-lag biases, we apply the KM correction formulas~\cite{RydinGorjao2021arbitrary,RydinGorjao2023}, transforming $M^{(n)}$ to corrected infinitesimal moments $F_n$ as